boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

   Element.

-: Note that previous revisions of this Information Element's definition specified that that flags with bit offset positions 8 and 9 must be exported as zero, even if observed.
+: Note that previous revisions of this Information Element's definition specified that flags with bit offset positions 8 and 9 must be exported as zero, even if observed.
 Collectors should therefore not assume that a value of zero for these bits in this Information Element indicates the bits were never set in the observed traffic,